vsakash5/Databricks/README.md

 Authentication is handled securely and automatically via Azure DevOps and Key Vault:

 1. AzureRM Provider Authentication

 Purpose: Allows Terraform to provision resources in your Azure subscription.

 How:

     Uses Service Principal credentials (ARM_CLIENT_ID, ARM_CLIENT_SECRET, ARM_TENANT_ID, ARM_SUBSCRIPTION_ID)     fetched from Azure Key Vault.
     These are injected as environment variables in the pipeline and referenced in provider blocks.
     See databricks-infra/main.tf and Pipelines/Templates/databricks-infra-plan-template.yaml.

 2. Databricks Provider Authentication

 Purpose: Allows Terraform to manage Databricks resources (clusters, pools, Unity Catalog, etc.) in your workspace.

 How:

     Uses the Databricks workspace host and Azure resource ID (constructed from variables in dev.tfvars).
     Authenticates via the same Service Principal, leveraging Azure AD integration.
-See databricks-infra/main.tf, databricks-uc-data-assets/main.tf, and databricks-uc-external-locations/main.tf.
+    See databricks-infra/main.tf, databricks-uc-data-assets/main.tf, and databricks-uc-external-                  locations/main.tf.

 3. Key Vault Integration

 Purpose: Securely manage secrets (like passwords, keys) for Databricks secret scopes.

 How:

     Secret scopes in Databricks are linked to Azure Key Vault for secure secret management. key_vault_name, scope_name, and key_vault_resource_group are used to configure this linkage in Terraform modules.
     See modules/infra-assets/main.tf.

 4. Remote State

 Purpose: Store Terraform state securely in Azure Storage.

 How:

     Defined in backend config files such as dev_backend.conf and prd_backend.conf in each environment folder.
     See databricks-infra/dev/dev_backend.conf.

 5. Pipeline Secret Management

 Purpose: Automate the secure injection of credentials into pipeline jobs.

 How:

     Azure DevOps tasks fetch secrets from Azure Key Vault at runtime.
     Secrets are set as environment variables for Terraform commands.
     See Pipelines/Templates/databricks-infra-plan-template.yaml and similar templates.

 Authentication-Related Files